 Saar wines are typified by their steely character, their refreshing and crisp acidity; light in alcohol, but great heavy-weights in mineral, slate-stone flavors.
 Being at a higher altitude than in the Mosel valley, the cooler microclimate in the secluded Saar area is an advantage with today's global warming.
 The long vegetation period with harvesting into November, allows for Riesling to show its full potential, without high alcohol.
 Karin Fischer's philosophy is to produce dry-style wines that can accompany fine cuisine, and even her normal Kabinett and Spatlese wines are well balanced with only a touch of harmonizing sweetness.
 These are wines that can be enjoyed when young, but improve slowly over the years when the primary fruit flavors are replaced by complex aromas, reflecting the terroir.
 Dr Fischer wines have excellent maturing potential, and can excite connoisseurs even after 30 years.

-Although not certified organic, great care is taken with respect to sustainable viticulture, as well as selective handpicking and gentle processing of the grapes, followed by a cool, naturally slow fermentation in the old oak Fuder casks (1000 litres).
+Although not certified organic, great care is taken with respect to sustainable viticulture.
+Selective handpicking and gentle processing of the grapes, followed by a cool, naturally slow fermentation in the old oak Fuder casks (1000 litres).
 Since the 2007 vintage, Karin has been bottling her wines with the new stelvin closure.